 Flying can get pretty boring pretty quickly whilst IFR-ing it from Bar Harbor, ME (KBHB) down to White Plains, NY (KHPN) with the summer shuttles of social climbing Manhattanites.
 When they weren’t feasting on lobster, gin and Hinckley yachts, they still had to work the weekdays at Goldman or JP Morgan to keep the whole thing going in Maine.

-Sure there is the stress of IFR single pilot in a geriatric piston twin, but let’s be honest, most flying is pretty darn boring.
-It only gets more boring the faster and better the equipment gets.
-And when its not boring it is dry mouthy and full of the adrenaline and second guessing that precedes an incident, accident or simply ulcer inducing learning moment.
-But 99.9% of the time, it’s not that.
+Sure there is the stress of flying on instruments, as a single pilot in a geriatric twin.
+But as long as everything is working, aviating is pretty darn boring.
+Flying only gets more boring the faster and better the equipment gets.
+And when it’s not boring, being up in the crippled, confused, or lost airplane is the last place you want to be.
+You decided to launch and now you are stuck up there, dry mouthed, second guessing, and carefully nurturing your family of ulcers.
+But 99.99% of the time, it’s not that.
 Once you leave the world of piston flying it is pretty much never that.

-This laissez faire attitude towards personal development made me comfortable, and stupidly so: Thanks to better and better autopilots, I could stay ahead of business development matters, read books, make cell phone calls on my massive nineties “bag phone” that would happily hook up to many cell phone towers it could now see.
+This laissez faire attitude towards personal development made me comfortable, and stupidly so: Thanks to better and better autopilots, I could stay ahead of business development matters, read books, make cell phone calls on my massive 90’s “bag phone” that would happily hook up to many cell phone towers it could now see as I raced from Elmira, NY back to Portland, ME in any weather that stood in the way.

-Reception was great and with the props pulled back to 2300 RPM, I would grow hoarse screaming instructions to the gang back home about other flights we had to face tomorrow.
+Reception was great and with the props pulled back to 2300 RPM, I would grow hoarse screaming instructions to the gang back home about other flights we had to face tomorrow, next week, and beyond.
 In aviation we call this Fat, Dumb and Happy.
 Or as I saw myself: Fat, Dumb and making most use of this infinite time between pick up and drop offs that was just so darn quiet.

 I started flying in 1986.
 Technically earlier, but in 1986 I got a logbook and paid for what is called “flight instruction.”
 I was terrible.
-As a know it all, who could demonstrate enough competency to add ratings, covered a lot of ground in my first 2000 hours.
-So much so, that by the the time I turned 29, I was seriously thinking about not flying.
+As a ‘know it all’, who could demonstrate enough competency to add ratings, I covered a lot of ground in my first 2000 hours.
+So much so, that by the the time I turned 29, I was seriously thinking about not flying anymore.

 Mike “Bunny” Burns